Astrol99/autoSuite/README.md

 # autoSuite
-A webextension designed to automate online learning websites
+A repo that is used to teach myself how to make extensions ~A webextension designed to automate online learning websites~